yoshihikosuzuki/ant-asm-workflow/README.md

 5. Concatenate the blocks.
 Telomere motifs are now not located at the chromosome end.
 Telomere motifs can be found in the middle of a chromosome as well, so this might be no problem, but there also might be a further improvement.

-## Visual dependencies among the files and commands in the workflow
+## Visual dependencies among the files and commands in the workflow (v1)

+NOTE: These images are based on the v1 pipeline, but the overall flow remains unchanged in v2.

 ### 1. Assembly and scaffolding